10% off + FREE Gut Heat Pad - code TG10 until Dec. 1

 Does decaf coffee raise cortisol

-• Avoid coffee in the first 1-2 hours after waking
+• Avoid coffee during the first one to two hours after waking

-• Limit your coffee intake to 2-3 cups a day
+• Limit yourself to one or two cups a day when possible

 Alegria Elbazis